 The Window Of Opportunity

-Habits and patterns have power over us because of our belief that they create a sense of comfort and security.
+Habits and patterns have power over us because of our belief that they create a sense of comfort & security.
 In order to affect lasting change, we must understand that we aren't only changing muscle memory, but the underlying belief systems as well.

 There is a component of time commitment when the window of opportunity opens.
-If the mind and emotions have glimpsed an opportunity of balance, often for the first time in their lives, they will actively seek more of that balance.
-If it is not provided, confusion, despair and frequently physical stress behaviour will begin to surface, followed or accompanied by an increase in frustration, avoidance, being fresh and/or exaggerated fear responses.
+If the mind & emotions have glimpsed an opportunity of balance, often for the first time in their lives, they will actively seek more of that balance.
+If it is not provided, confusion, despair & frequently physical stress behaviour will begin to surface, followed or accompanied by an increase in frustration, avoidance, being fresh &/or exaggerated fear responses.
 If a basic foundation of how to redirect these emotions & actions in a constructive manner are provided, an interesting & predictable pattern will occur.
 When left alone, the horse will begin to repeat the redirection behaviours (established) in an attempt to self-soothe & self-balance.
 This opens the mind fully to seeking additional methods of redirection & self-balancing from us.

 We habituate to what we consider comfort zones on a much deeper level of functioning than we realize.
 For example, if we need to discuss a difficult subject with our spouse that we know will not be met with enthusiasm, having this discussion at home would not be ideal.
-This deepest of comfort zones allows for the mind and emotions to easily remain closed and unyielding.
+This deepest of comfort zones allows for the mind & emotions to easily remain closed & unyielding.
 If we were to take our spouse out for lunch to have the discussion, the change of environment can alter the rigid mindset enough to allow for a more open minded discussion.
-Moving to a new location provides just enough emotional discomfort to open a window of opportunity for a more engaged and balanced discussion.
+Moving to a new location provides just enough emotional discomfort to open a window of opportunity for a more engaged & balanced discussion.